Documentation

 Communicating with the server

-WebSharper supports remote procedure calls from the client (JavaScript environment) to the server (ASP.NET Core or other hosting environment).
-Remoting is designed to be safe and efficient while requiring as little boilerplate code as possible, just an attribute and a simple asynchronous method call.
+WebSharper supports remote procedure/function calls (RPCs) from the client (JavaScript) to the server (ASP.NET Core or other hosting environment).
+Remoting is designed to be safe and efficient while requiring as little boilerplate as possible, usually a simple Remote \ Rpc attribute on the server to mark a method to be RPC callable, and an asynchronous workflow on the client to call it.

-Here is an example of a client-side and a server-side function pair that communicate with RPC:
+Here is an example of a client-side and a server-side function pair that communicates via RPC:

 module Server =